sdoboli/lab0_CSC16/README.md

 7. Open a terminal window on your machine, go to your new CSC16 folder (use cd command)  and start your virtual machine (vm) in that folder by typing the following commands:
 		```
 		vagrant up

 		vagrant ssh
 		```

-   To exit the VM type at the VM prompt: `exit`
+   * To exit the VM type at the VM prompt: `exit`
-   	This will take you back to your computer prompt in the terminal window.
+   * This will take you back to your computer prompt in the terminal window.
 The VM is still up.
 You can ssh later in it.
-   To stop the machine type: `vagrant halt`
+   * To stop the machine type: `vagrant halt`

-	You will have to type vagrant up and vagrant ssh again.
+   * To restart: You will have to type vagrant up and vagrant ssh again.

 8. Install the following packages: